 This disclosure can be found in their Charter.

 The full Board of Directors conducts an annual review of related activity with senior leadership.
 Information on expenditures is available to Board members upon request at any time.
 The Nominating and Governance Committee meets annually with the Senior Vice President of Government Relations to review the upcoming strategic plan for the following year.
+Additionally, prior to final determination, we seek independent, third-party review of related political expenditures from a reputable law firm.

 Our Senior Vice President of Government Relations oversees all related political activity.
 Moreover, these expenditures are reviewed quarterly with the segment general managers, the business development and capture leads, and the head of communications to ensure the proper business objectives are continuing to be met.